orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-12-31]] ; - Yearly excerpt of thoughts*

-- "Capturing: What is the essence of differences and similarities"
+- "Capturing: What is the essence of differences and similarities" ; Not just that something is equivalent, but how/why
 - Have some nice translations for these concepts: (hyper-/)'Vertex', (hyper-/)'Edge', (hyper-/)'Graph', (hyper-/)'Rule', (hyper-/)'Tactic', (hyper-/)..., (hyper-/)'Rewrite'

 *Thoughts going over 2022-2023 notebook (reprocessing)*